-- 42.1 Employees shall be entitled to be absent from work on the following Public Holidays:
+- 42.1 Employees shall be entitled to be absent from work on the following Public Holidays without loss of pay:

 - (a) New Year's Day;

 - (b) Australia Day;

 - (c) Good Friday;

 - (d) Easter Saturday;

 - (e) Easter Sunday;

 - (f) Easter Monday;

 - (g) King's Birthday;

 - (h) Labour Day;

 - (i) Anzac Day;

-- (i) Christmas Day;
+- (j) Christmas Day;

 - (k) Melbourne Cup Day (or alternative days in regional areas);

 - (I) Boxing Day; and

 - (m) Grand Final Eve (Friday before the AFL Grand Final).

 - 42.2 If any of these holidays in clause 42.1 above are declared not to be holidays in Victoria, they will no longer be Public Holidays under this clause 42.

 - Any other day or part day which is declared by, or under a law of Victoria to be observed generally within Victoria or a region of Victoria, as a Public Holiday, is a Public Holiday under this clause 42.

 - 42.4 If under (or in accordance with the procedure under) a law of Victoria, a day or part day is substituted for a day or part day that would otherwise be a Public Holiday because of clauses 42.1 and 42.3, then the substituted day or part day is the Public Holiday for the purposes of this clause.

+- 42.5 The rate of pay for public holidays not worked will be 'as if worked'.

-- The Employer and the Employee may agree that when ANZAC Day is on a Saturday or Sunday, a day will be substituted for that day on the next calendar working day as per Appendix D.
+- 42.6 Multiplex and the Employee may agree that when ANZAC Day is on a Saturday or Sunday, a day will be substituted for that day on the next calendar working day as per Appendix D.

-- 42.6 If the Employee is absent from work on the Public Holiday, the rate of pay will be the Ordinary Rate and any applicable first aid, leading hand, shift loading and other applicable all-purpose allowances.
+- 42.7 If the Employee is absent from work on the Public Holiday, the rate of pay will be the Ordinary Rate and any applicable first aid, leading hand, shift loading and other applicable all-purpose allowances.